 Volkswagen Passat GTE Estate range, MPG & CO2 emissions

 The latest Passat GTE Estate features a 13kWh battery, delivering a significant improvement in electric range over the old car’s 9.9kWh unit.
-Officially the GTE will now go for up to 34 miles in zero-emissions mode – a figure derived from the latest WLTP efficiency test – although in the real world, 25-30 miles is a more realistic expectation.
+Officially the GTE will now go for up to 35 miles in zero-emissions mode, although in the real world, 25-30 miles is a more realistic expectation.

 As is the case with electric cars, the battery’s performance is at the mercy of temperature changes, especially in cold weather.
 We tested the car on a mix of suburban roads and motorways on a chilly morning and the digital read-out promised just 22 miles of zero-emissions range, a long way shy of the official figure.